ocbe-uio/BayesMallows/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

-For more examples, please see the function documentation and the vignette.
-The latter contains an overview of the implemented methods as well as several use cases, and can be opened by the following R command:
+For more examples, please see the vignette, which is based on Sørensen et al. (2020), and the function documentation.
+The vignette can be opened by issuing the following command.

 ``` r
 vignette("BayesMallows")